 from heart attacks due to coronary artery disease.

 Non-ischemic cardiomyopathy, the less common category,

-includes types of cardiomyopathy that are not related to
+includes types of cardio myopathy that are not related

-fills the chamber and is pumped from the
+less blood fills the chamber and is pumped from

 In many cases, the exact cause is not known.
 Possible